h4de5/home-assistant-vimar/README.md

 ## limitations

-The integration can currently list and control all lights, shades, fans and switches. climates and other devices are not yet implemented.
+The integration can currently list and control all lights, shades, fans and switches.
+Climates and other devices are not yet implemented.
+The python module behind the communication mimics the http calls to the webserver that are usually made through the By-me Webinterface.
 Generally speaking: **THIS IS A BETA VERSION** Use at your own risk.
 So far I could only test it on a single installation, which is my own.
 If you want to try it out, and need help, please create a "Request Support" ticket.

 ## troubleshooting